Seahawks’ Michael Dickson might be the NFL’s best punter

 - In 2017 the Sydney, Australia native won the Ray Guy award and was named MVP of the Texas Bowl.
 Now he's already leaving a mark for booming punts in the NFL.

-Michael Dickson didn’t know how he’d be received in the Seattle locker room.
+Michael Dickson didn’t know how he’d be received in the Seattle locker room when he arrived at Seahawks' training camp in late July.
 The Seahawks rookie punter was aware of the team’s intense nature—especially on the defensive side of the ball—and didn’t know how a special teamer drafted in the fifth round would be accepted.
 So as the preseason began, Dickson opted to ingratiate himself not with his voice, but his leg.

-“I was a bit nervous flying up [to Seattle] for the first time,” Dickson said.
+“I was a bit nervous flying up [to Seattle] for the first time,” Dickson told Sports Illustrated.
 “You don’t see teams trading to draft a punter too often, so I knew it was important to perform once I got there.”

 The Sydney, Australia native did just that in the third week of the preseason.
 Lining up at the Seattle 30-yard-line against Minnesota, Dickson sailed a spiraling punt to the sideline, pinning the ball at the Vikings’ three-yard-line.
 As he trotted back to the sideline, a swarm of teammates mobbed him, led by seven-year veteran Bobby Wagner.
 Dickson had earned his keep.